lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including forward secrecy, identity protection, and cipher suite negotiation.
 Authentication can be based on raw public keys (RPK) or public key certificates and requires the application to provide input on how to verify that endpoints are trusted.
 This specification supports the referencing of credentials in order to reduce message overhead, but credentials may alternatively be embedded in the messages.
 EDHOC does not currently support pre-shared key (PSK) authentication as authentication with static Diffie-Hellman public keys by reference produces equally small message sizes but with much simpler key distribution and identity protection.

-EDHOC makes use of known protocol constructions, such as SIGMA {{SIGMA}} and Extract-and-Expand {{RFC5869}}.
+EDHOC makes use of known protocol constructions, such as SIGMA {{SIGMA}}, the Noise XX pattern {{Noise}}, and Extract-and-Expand {{RFC5869}}.
 EDHOC uses COSE for cryptography and identification of credentials (including COSE_Key, CBOR Web Token (CWT), CWT Claims Set (CCS), X.509, and CBOR encoded X.509 (C509) certificates, see {{auth-cred}}).
 COSE provides crypto agility and enables the use of future algorithms and credential types targeting IoT.

 EDHOC is designed for highly constrained settings making it especially suitable for low-power networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
 A main objective for EDHOC is to be a lightweight authenticated key exchange for OSCORE, i.e., to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}} involving 'things' with embedded microcontrollers, sensors, and actuators.
 By reusing the same lightweight primitives as OSCORE (CBOR, COSE, CoAP) the additional code size can be kept very low.
 Note that while CBOR and COSE primitives are built into the protocol messages, EDHOC is not bound to a particular transport.